Crashthatch/slackbot-repo-info/README.md

 * message.mpim

 Modify the IAM role Claudia created to have read/write permissions for DynamoDB and create a table called "RepoInfoSlackKeys" with the primary index on team_id, user_id.
 This is where we store slack auth keys when a new user/team adds the repo-info app.
+TODO: Use --policies flag to claudia create above to do this automatically (See http://www.marcusoft.net/2016/03/aws-lambda-part-ii-storing-stuff.html)

 Use the [Slack button creator](https://api.slack.com/docs/slack-button) or edit the code below- insert your app's client_id- to create a button that users can press to add this SlackBot to their own teams and channels.